101 Things to Do in Alaska

 45. Explore a gold dredge.

-46. Watch thousands of spawning red salmon just south of summit lake in isabel Pass.
+46. Watch thousands of spawning red salmon just south of Summit Lake Isabel Pass.

 48. Watch northern lights dance across the sky on a clear winter night.